HermesGermany/galapagos/kafka_guidelines.md

 ### Data Topics

-Data topics are a kind of "convenience special case" of an Event Topic for company-wide Master Data.
-They reflect the Business Event Type "Master Data of Type XY has changed".
-Usually, they make use of _Log Compaction_, so, for a defined amount of time, the _history_ of a single Master Data object is known, but afterwards, only the _latest_ state of the object is stored (unlimited).
-To delete a Master Data object, it is **recommended** to provide some kind of "deletion" marker in the used data format, so a deletion is represented by publishing a record on this topic with the deletion marker set to `true`.
+Data topics are a kind of "convenience special case" of an Event Topic for company-wide Data.
+They reflect the Business Event Type "Data of Type XY has changed".
+Usually, they make use of _Log Compaction_, so, for a defined amount of time, the _history_ of a single Data object is known, but afterwards, only the _latest_ state of the object is stored (unlimited).
+To delete a Data object, it is **recommended** to provide some kind of "deletion" marker in the used data format, so a deletion is represented by publishing a record on this topic with the deletion marker set to `true`.
 You can also use Kafka's _tombstone_ markers if you are familiar with the concept, its side effects, and required topic settings.

 Most rules of Event Topics also apply to Data Topics, but the _Data Format_ requirements are a bit relaxed.
-Also, instead of a descriptive event name, they shall contain the name of the Master Data object type, e.g.
+Also, instead of a descriptive event name, they shall contain the name of the Data object type, e.g.
 `com.myacme.sales.Customers`.

-Like on Event Topics, each data topic must contain **all** instances of the named Master Data object.
+Like on Event Topics, each data topic must contain **all** instances of the named Data object.
 If this is not possible, the name must reflect this accordingly, e.g. `com.myacme.sales.PrivateCustomers`.

-Contrary to Event Topics, the application producing onto a Data topic usually also is the _Owner_ of the referenced Master Data object type.
+Contrary to Event Topics, the application producing onto a Data topic usually also is the _Owner_ of the referenced Data object type.

 ### Commands